-This work proposes a novel lightweight method, LLaCTR, which leverages LLMs to extract semantic knowledge from feature fields for enhancing CTR models.
+This work proposes a lightweight method, LLaCTR, which leverages LLMs to extract semantic knowledge from feature fields for enhancing CTR models.
 Specifically, LLaCTR employs a self-supervised field-feature fine-tuning to distill high-quality field-level knowledge, which is subsequently utilized to improve both feature representation and feature interaction modeling.
 Extensive experiments demonstrate the superiority of LLaCTR in both predictive accuracy and computational efficiency.
-Nevertheless, a current limitation of LLaCTR is that it leverages field-level semantic knowledge to guide bi-level feature interaction modeling.
-Exploring more advanced strategies for incorporating field knowledge to capture higher-order feature interactions remains an interesting and promising direction for future research. { }
+In the future, it would be valuable to investigate more sophisticated strategies for integrating field semantics to further enhance CTR methods.